RespiraWorks/PAPR/README.md

 ![Inlet Gasket Placement](/assets/MechanicalAssembly5-Gasket5.jpg)

-- **Step 6:** Install the blower into the housing..
+- **Step 7:** Install the blower into the housing.

-Put them blower into the pocket over the gasket.
+Put the blower into the pocket over the gasket.

 |                            |                             |
 |:--------------------------:|:---------------------------:|